- Chocolate Hills Facts & Information

 - Travel Tips

 Without a doubt, Bohol’s most iconic tourist attraction is the Chocolate Hills.
 This geological wonder made up of thousands of conical hills has even made it to the PHP200 bill (currently the rarest banknote in the country) along with another Bohol icon, the Philippine tarsier.
 For a hassle-free experience, the best way to see these hills is through Chocolate Hills tours.
 In this guide, you’ll find everything you need to know to plan your visit.

-The island province of Bohol in the Philippines may be smaller than its Visayan neighbors Cebu and Negros, but it doesn't fall short of stunning sights and activities, such as its famous Chocolate Hills.
+The island province of Bohol in the Philippines may be smaller than its Visayan neighbors, Cebu and Negros, which are home to some of the top tourist spots in Visayas and most beautiful islands in the Philippines, but it doesn't fall short of stunning sights and activities, such as its famous Chocolate Hills.

 Joining Chocolate Hills tours will treat you to a breathtaking view of a thousand beautiful cone-shaped hills stretched over 50 square kilometers of land across the towns of Carmen, Batuan, and Sagbayan.
-This is the tourist spot that put Bohol on the map, and that has baffled many geologists.
+This is the tourist spot that put Bohol on the map of top tourist destinations in the Philippines, and that has baffled many geologists.

-The majestic Chocolate Hills is one of the Philippines' most popular tourist attractions and is the top destination for Bohol tours.
+The majestic Chocolate Hills is one of the Philippines' most popular tourist attractions and is the top destination for Bohol tours aside from island hopping in the Philippines.
 It got its name from its strange yet unique formation and rich vegetation that turns into chocolate brown during the dry months, hence, the name.